 Like traditional metal braces, ceramic braces still require regular trips to the orthodontist.
-The extra one-on-one time allows for a more tailored treatment plan and added customization.
-This ensures quality results and a low risk of relapse (your teeth moving back to their original position).
+The extra one-on-one time allows for a more tailored treatment plan that ensures quality results and a low risk of relapse (your teeth moving back to their original position).
 Ceramic braces also typically require about the same treatment time as braces, at around 18-24 months.

 The main differences between ceramic and traditional braces come down to aesthetics, cost, comfort, and maintenance.
 Depending on your priorities, you may find ceramic braces to be more convenient and suitable for your lifestyle.

-While traditional braces are quite bulky and highly visible, ceramic braces sport clear brackets and white or tooth-colored wires, as opposed to shiny metal.
+While traditional braces use bulky and highly visible metal, ceramic braces use clear brackets and white or tooth-colored wires instead.
 Because of their transparent nature, ceramic braces tend to blend in with the teeth and are more difficult to detect.
 This is often a huge perk for adults who want a thorough treatment option, without the typical look of braces.

-Unfortunately, because almost every aspect of ceramic braces is clear or translucent, they tend to stain very easily.
+Unfortunately, the elastics used on each ceramic bracket tend to stain easily.
 Patients with traditional metal braces do not experience this issue.
 Also, ceramic braces have slightly larger brackets than traditional braces.
 However, since the brackets are clear, this is typically not considered to be a deal-breaker.

 Still, for some people, the low-profile aspect of ceramic braces is well worth the higher cost.
 If you’re the type of person who may feel embarrassed to have traditional metal braces as an adult, ceramic braces could be a great alternative.

-One of the most significant drawbacks to traditional braces is discomfort.
+Traditional braces aren’t just visible, they’re also uncomfortable.
 Traditional braces’ metal brackets can be irritating and may rub against the lips, causing some pain and scratching.
 Ceramic braces, on the other hand, are made of more innovative material and are generally considered to be the more comfortable option.

-The material used to make ceramic braces is much less abrasive and typically provides a more comfortable experience overall.
+The material used to make ceramic braces is much less abrasive and typically provides a more comfortable overall experience.
 Ceramic brackets won’t aggravate your gums or leave the inside of your cheeks feeling chafed.
 In fact, most patients only experience pain after tightening appointments, and even then, it’s usually very manageable.

 As we previously mentioned, ceramic braces have clear brackets and tooth-colored or transparent wires.
 Because of this, they are very prone to staining.
 Patients with ceramic braces should avoid food or drinks that will likely cause stains, such as red wine and coffee.
 However, if you can’t live without your morning coffee, rinsing your mouth with water and brushing your teeth immediately after will help to ward off stains.
-Smoking is also highly discouraged and may cause your brackets and wires to become yellow or brown in appearance.
+Smoking is another stain hazard – it may cause your brackets and wires to become yellow or brown in appearance.

 If you decide to get ceramic braces, increased attention to detail when brushing and flossing is imperative.
-Patients are recommended to brush 3-4 times per day and floss at least once daily.
+Orthodontists recommend that you brush 3-4 times per day and floss at least once daily to keep them in good shape.
 If you think that this will be too much of a commitment, it may be beneficial to consider a more low maintenance treatment option.

 Who Is A Good Candidate For Ceramic Braces?

-Mild-to-moderate spacing and crowding are typically easily corrected with ceramic braces.
+Mild-to-moderate spacing and crowding are typically no problem for ceramic braces.
 However, patients with more severe alignment or bite issues may not be a good fit.
 The clear brackets used for treatment are less durable than those used for traditional braces and tend to break more easily.
-Severe misalignments may put too much pressure on the brackets and cause them to break, delaying or even preventing appropriate treatment.
+Severe misalignments may put too much pressure on the brackets and cause them to break, delaying, or even preventing appropriate treatment.

-Smokers and people who have poor oral hygiene are also discouraged from getting ceramic braces, due to their tendency to stain.
+Smokers and people who have poor oral hygiene should think twice about getting ceramic braces, due to their tendency to stain.
 Ceramic braces are best for people who already brush and floss regularly and won’t have a hard time incorporating the extra effort into their oral hygiene routine.

 Other Discreet Treatment Options

 Lingual braces look very similar to traditional braces but are placed behind the teeth, making them almost invisible.
 There are two types of lingual braces – incognito and standard.
-Standard lingual braces use “one-size-fits-all” brackets, which are applied to the back of the teeth.
+Standard lingual braces use “one-size-fits-all” brackets, which are applied to the back of your teeth.
 Incognito lingual braces are much more popular and are customized to fit perfectly along the back of your teeth.

-The biggest advantage of lingual braces is the hidden aspect of treatment.
+The biggest advantage of lingual braces is their low profile.
 Lingual braces are very hard to detect in the mouth and are definitely the more inconspicuous option.
 Unfortunately, though, lingual braces can be challenging to clean and may irritate your tongue and gums.
-Lingual braces are also a much more expensive option, at around $8,000 – $10,000.
+Lingual braces are also much more expensive, at around $8,000 – $10,000.